krystofl/learn-kubernetes/README.md

 **Goals:**
 1. Build a simple Hello World python container image
 2. Push the image to a repository
-3. deploy it to a local Microk8s cluster
+3. Deploy it as a CronJob to a local Microk8s cluster
-    - 3.1 - have k8s provide a secret to the container (TODO)
+   - 3.1.
+Provide a secret to the container
-4. Have Kubernetes periodically run the hello world script
+   - 3.2.
+Mount a volume (TODO)
 5. Same 1-4 above, but now with a private image (TODO)

 **Questions:**

-- should the pod with the image run continually while k8s schedules jobs on it, or should it be spun up as needed by k8s' cron?
-- does the container need a storage volume?
--
+## Keep an eye on things
+To watch what's going on, you could use
+`watch microk8s kubectl get pods` and
+`watch microk8s kubectl get deployments`

 # 1. Build a Container Image